 What are the obligations to protect the environment?

-The Concessionaire must not cut down or damage any vegetation; or damage any natural feature or historic resource on the Land; or light any fire on the Land without the prior consent of the Grantor.
+The Concessionaire must not cut down or damage any vegetation; or damage any natural feature or historic resource on the Land unless as otherwise provided for by any approvals held by the Concessionaire in relation to the Waihi North Project; or light any fire on the Land without the prior consent of the Grantor.

 The Concessionaire must at its cost keep the Land in a clean and tidy condition and free of weeds and all organisms specified as pests in a relevant pest management strategy.